Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 Here’s a breakdown of the most common examples of toxic relationship terminologies and how they show up in everyday life.

-1. “You’re Too Sensitive”
+1. “You’re Too Sensitive.”

 This phrase totally shows what gaslighting looks like.
 It really makes you think about how you feel.
-In a good relationship, your feelings need to be recognised and understood.
+In a good relationship, your feelings need to be recognized and understood.
 But in a toxic relationship, this phrase is usually thrown around to cut off conversations and make you think that your feelings are over the top or not justified.

 So, you let your partner know that what they did really bothered you.
-Instead of recognising how you feel, they say, “You’re overreacting.”
+Instead of recognizing how you feel, they say, “You’re overreacting.”
 You’re just being a bit too sensitive.
 How does it affect you?
 It makes you question your feelings and can lead to uncertainty about what really happened.

 The next time you hear this, take a moment to consider whether your feelings are truly being understood.
 Good partners totally get your feelings, even if they don’t see eye to eye with you.
 If this continues, it may be time to take a step back and reassess the relationship.